-A splash of witch hazel (or strong vodka)
+A generous lug of witch hazel (or strong vodka)

-120ml (approx) cooled boiled water, or distilled water
+Top up with (approx) cooled boiled water, or distilled water, careful not to overfill

-Squeeze a generous splash of witch hazel in and mix all around.
-Leave it sit for a while if you wish, but honestly even if you don’t it’s not a drama.
+- Squeeze a generous splash of witch hazel in and mix all around.
+Leave it sit for a while if you wish, but honestly, even if you don’t it’s not a drama in my experience.

-The oils I use are ethically sourced, and food-grade, which means I feel better about using them directly on the skin (which will absorb them).
+- The oils I use are ethically sourced, and food-grade, so I feel fine about using them directly on the skin (which will absorb them).

-If you are using on very young children, you will need to dilute it significantly.
+NOTE: If you are using this on very young children, you will need to dilute it significantly.

 And that’s it!
 Couldn’t be simpler, and I find it really effective.
 If you need help sourcing any ingredients just comment below or head to the essential oils shop using the BUY NOW button below.